IritLevOS/Lev.OS/bugs/README.md

 Public release of 3 foundational moral bug fixes under Lev.OS.
 These examples are free to use, adapt, and study — as part of a shared effort to build systems that do not ignore their conscience.
+Each fix represents a Heart-Level Debug — a moral repair encoded as functional clarity.